 Ever wonder how big your C2C blanket will be?
-Me too!
-So I came up with a calculation for that… 😉
+Well… me too!
+So I came up with a calculation for that… 😉 People ask me all the time “how big will my C2C blanket be?”
+The c2c blanket size calculator will help you figure out the size of your C2C blanket, squares, or scarfs.

 We’ve all been there… the graph is 80 x 90 ~ 200 x 300 ~ 25 x 25 – but how BIG will that be?